kristan-web/HotelMS_Python/readme.txt

 Project Context
 This is a Hotel Management System built with Python using PyQt6 for the graphical user interface and MySQL for data persistence.
 The application follows a Model-View-Controller architecture where models handle database operations, controllers contain business logic, and views manage the user interface.
 The system supports two user roles: Admin, who has full system access including user management and audit logs, and Staff, who handles day-to-day operations like reservations, guest management, and check-ins.
 The database schema includes tables for users, guests, rooms, services, reservations, reservation services, receipts, and admin logs.

-Current State Assessment
-The database layer is fully functional with a complete schema, working connection manager, and all models implemented.
-The authentication system is complete with a working AuthController that handles login, registration, and password reset with OTP verification.
-The service management module is fully integrated with ServiceController connected to ServiceView, AddServiceView, EditServiceView, and DeletedServicesView.
-The user interface for all views exists but many are not yet connected to their respective controllers.

-Guest management views exist but lack a GuestController to connect them to GuestModel.
-Room management exists only as a static panel with no controller or model integration.
-Reservation management has a UI panel but needs ReservationController and integration with ReservationModel.
-Receipt view exists but needs ReceiptController.
-Both admin and staff dashboards need controllers to load real statistics.
-AdminLogsView expects a log format that does not match what AdminLogModel currently provides.
-Account management views for user administration are not connected to any controller.

 Step-by-Step Implementation Plan
 Phase 1: Core Controllers
 First, create GuestController in controllers/guest_controller.py.
 This singleton class will implement get_all_active, get_all_deleted, get_by_id, and search methods that call the corresponding GuestModel methods.
 For create, update, soft_delete, and restore, add validation and call AdminLogModel.log to record actions with the current user from AuthController.